Sleepy Hollow’s Stylish Neighbor: Tarrytown’s Top 22

-Tarrytown, perched along the eastern banks of the Hudson River, has been a place where history and storytelling intertwine for centuries.
-Originally inhabited by the Weckquaesgeek people, it became a Dutch settlement in the mid-17th century, later developing into a prosperous river town during the colonial period.
-Its name—according to legend—comes from Dutch settlers who would “tarry” too long at the local taverns before heading home.
+Tarrytown sits gracefully on the eastern banks of the Hudson River, where history and storytelling have been part of daily life for centuries.
+Once home to the Weckquaesgeek people and later a Dutch settlement, it got its name, legend has it, from settlers who would “tarry” too long at the local taverns before heading home.

 1. Tour Washington Irving’s Sunnyside